UNCG-CSE/G_Suite_Metrics/README.md

 We are team of 5 enthusiastic Computer science students we are working towards improving our skills in the field of data science.

-Team Members: lavanyagoluguri, AnushaVanama , hlreicha , hvvo , J-cuong
+Team Members:

+Lavanya Goluguri
+Anusha Vanama
+Jackie Cuong
+Hieu Vo
+Henry Reichard

 Instructor: Dr. Somya Mohanty.
 Adviser: Nick Young.

-Needs to be updated